Zillertal: Economy

 In the second half of the 20th century, after the end of mining in the valley, tourism became the area's dominant economic activity.
 In 2003, tourists stayed a total of 6 million nights in the valley, mostly during winter sports holidays.
-Following a phase of mergers by building connecting lifts during the 1990s and early 2000s, there are now four big ski areas and three smaller satellite areas in the valley, with a combined total of more than 170 lifts and more than 630 km of downhill slopes.
+Following a phase of mergers by building connecting lifts during the 1990s and early 2000s, there are now four big ski areas, the largest of which is the Zillertal Arena, and three smaller satellite areas in the valley.
+Combined, they offer a total of more than 170 lifts and more than 630 km of downhill slopes.

 Traditional agriculture – mostly cattle, dairy and some sheep farming on the Alm pastures – is still widespread and the large sawmill outside the village of Fügen is a sign of the lumber industry that also plays a significant role.
 The periphery of the area is home to a number of factories.
 Four large reservoirs in the Gründe supply water to a total of eight hydroelectric power stations, generating slightly more than 1,200 GWh per year.